Print

 Description

 This is a bona fide ‘Christmas goodie’ of Mom’s (though I’m sure she secretly made them more often, just for my brother), and they’re great – fiddly, but always a favorite.
-These freeze well so you can make them well ahead to have ready for Christmas (or anytime!) – enjoy!
+These freeze well so you can make them well ahead to have ready for Christmas (or anytime!).
+I’ve made a few tweaks so make sure you use the measurements – enjoy!

 Ingredients